HovKlan-DH/HovText/README.md

   * Not sure if you can detect either a single-click and a double-click - it should react differently on double-click
 * Clean-up source code and beautify it for release
   * This is borring and will take some time

+## Software used in project

+HovText has been developed in Visual Studio 2019.

+It also uses another GibHub project, https://github.com/Willy-Kimura/HotkeyListener by Willy Kimura.